 To facilitate calculation and programming, a workpiece coordinate system is established within the machine tool coordinate system.
-A point on the workpiece as a coordinate system origin (also known as the program origin) to establish the workpiece coordinate system.
+A point on the workpiece serves as the coordinate system origin (also known as the program origin) to establish the workpiece coordinate system.

 CNC machine tool setting method and in-machine tool setting instrument

 The purpose of tool setting is to ensure that the path followed by the CNC program is the path of the tool tip on the spindle during CNC machining.
-The cutting tool‘s trajectory’s cutter location point needs to be precisely controlled from start to finish in the machine’s coordinate system, which is the only datum for the machine.
+The cutting tool‘s trajectory’s cutter location point must be precisely controlled from start to finish in the machine’s coordinate system, which serves as the sole datum for the machine.

-So, the purpose of tool setting is to determine the tool length and radius values so that the exact position of the tool tip in the workpiece coordinate system can be determined at the time of machining.
+Thus, the purpose of tool setting is to determine the tool length and radius values so that the cutting tool tip’s exact position in the workpiece coordinate system can be determined during machining.

 1.1 Commonly used methods of off-machine tool setting

-If the machine is connected to the DNC network, the tool length and diameter data can also be remotely entered into the NC of the machining center as tool parameters.
+If the machine is connected to the DNC network, the tool length and diameter data can be remotely entered into the machining center’s NC as tool parameters.
 The advantage of this method is that the tool can be pre-set outside of the machine, and once installed on the machine, it can be used, saving a significant amount of auxiliary time.

-1.1.1 Tool setting by test cutting
+1.1.1 Tool Setting by Test Cutting

 The operator determines the current position of the tool tip using visual and auditory cues before proceeding to formal machining.
-The advantage of this method is that it is economical and does not require additional investment in tools and equipment.
+The advantage of this method is that it is cost-effective and does not require additional investment in tools and equipment.

 However, the main disadvantage is that it has low efficiency, requires a high level of technical skill from the operator, and is prone to personal error.
-In actual production, there are many derivatives of the test cut method, such as gauge block method, coloring method, etc.
+In actual production, there are many derivatives of the test cut method, such as the gauge block method and the coloring method.

-This in-machine tool setting method uses a measuring device (tool setting gauge) located on the machine table to measure the tools in the magazine according to a predetermined program.
+This in-machine tool setting method utilizes a measuring device (tool setting gauge) located on the machine table to measure the tools in the magazine according to a predetermined program.
 The tool length or diameter is then compared with a reference position or standard tool and automatically updated in the corresponding NC cutting tool datasheet.

-Cutting tool detection also enables the identification of tool wear, breakage or correct mounting type.
+Cutting tool detection also enables the identification of tool wear, breakage, or correct mounting type.

 1.2 In-machine tool setting gauge